Nuclear Power in Argentina

 CAREM is under consideration for desalination in Saudi Arabia, and in March 2015 a joint venture company, Invania, was set up there with INVAP to develop technology for the Saudi nuclear power program.

-Argentine uranium resources listed in the Red Book2 total only about 15,000 tU, though the CNEA estimates that there is some 55,000 tU as "exploration targets" in several different geological environments.
+Argentine uranium resources listed in the 2014 Red Book2 total only about 18,500 tU, though the CNEA estimates that there is some 55,000 tU as "exploration targets" in several different geological environments.
 Uranium exploration and a little mining was carried out from the mid-1950s, but the last mine closed in 1997 for economic reasons.
-Cumulative national production until then from open pit and heap leaching at seven mines was 2509 tU.
+Cumulative national production until then from open pit and heap leaching at seven mines was 2582 tU from sandstone deposits.

 However, there are plans to reopen the CNEA Sierra Pintada mine in Mendoza in the central west, which closed in1997.
 It is also known as the San Rafael mine and mill.
-Reserves there and at Cerro Solo in the south total less than 8000 tU.
+Recoverable resources are 4000 tU, with a further 6000 tU inferred in a volcanic/caldera deposit.
 A resumption of uranium mining was part of the 2006 plan, in order to make the country self-sufficient.
+However, this is blocked by the provincial government, and is listed as on stand-by.

 In 2007, CNEA reached agreement with the Salta provincial government in the north of the country to reopen the Don Otto uranium mine, which operated intermittently from 1963 to 1981.
-Block leaching is envisaged.
+Block leaching was envisaged, to produce 30 tU/yr, but no more has been heard of this.

 Australian-based Cauldron Energy Ltd holds leases over 16 km of outcropping uranium-copper mineralisation at Rio Colorado, Catamarca province.
 This was worked by CNEA in 1950s and 1960s, and Cauldron's exploration target is 6400 tU.